richvigorito/parlabot/docs/ms.md

 ### For the Curious

-If you want to dig into the original thesis, here it is in all its Java/NetBeans/CVS glory:
+If you want to dig into my original thesis, with help from a Libray Department at SOU I was able to track down a copy.
+Here it is in all its Java/NetBeans/CVS glory.
 **[Download the thesis (PDF)](/docs/MastersThesis-Creating_A_Frontend_for_a_SpeechRecognitonSystem.pdf)**